-Getting started in Google AdWords is easy, and blowing through an advertising budget is even easier — but are you getting the results you want?
+Getting started with Google Ads is easy, and blowing through an advertising budget is even easier — but are you getting the results you want?

 Many small business owners plunge into Google’s PPC advertising platform without any real knowledge about how to audit their campaigns.
 All too often, they see their clicks and impressions piling up — and their ad budget hitting its cap — but without any sales, phone calls, form submissions, or other measurable conversions to show for it.

-Even if you rushed into AdWords, though, you shouldn’t be quick to throw in the towel.
-AdWords is a powerful advertising platform that can help any business connect with new customers.
+Even if you rushed into Google Ads, though, you shouldn’t be quick to throw in the towel.
+Google Ads is a powerful advertising platform that can help any business connect with new customers.
 You just need to make sure you’re crafting the right message for an appropriate audience.
 We’ll help you get there.
-Read on for five AdWords tips to start seeing results right away.
+Read on for five tips to start seeing results right away…

 More isn’t always better, and broad-match keywords are proof of that.
 Broad-match keywords put your ads in front of far more eyeballs than phrase and exact-match keywords.
 However, those eyeballs are much less likely to be interested in what you’re selling.